-In order to help students to develop as healthily as possible, both physically and mentally, the playground must offer a versatile and attractive range of physical exercise and movement.
-In addition, it should be designed to appeal to students with disabilities.
+In order to help pupils to develop as healthily as possible, both physically and mentally, the playground must offer a versatile and attractive range of physical exercise and movement.
 However, what does this mean in concrete terms for the manufacture of playground equipment?
-What overriding criteria must be fulfilled so that students of different age groups who are at different physiological and psychomotor developmental levels can receive the best possible support?
+What overriding criteria must be fulfilled so that pupils of different age groups who are at different physiological and psychomotor developmental levels can receive the best possible support?

 To illustrate this, reference will be made here to a requirement profile of playground equipment that has been developed on the basis of years of experience in the planning and manufacture of playground equipment for educational institutions.
 The profile is divided into direct and indirect factors.
 The direct factors are aimed directly at the users, i.e. the school children and their needs.
 However, other interest groups are also involved in educational institutions.
-In schools, for example, teachers and directors are responsible for supervising students and are decision-makers for the use of the financial resources.
+In schools, for example, teachers and directors are responsible for supervising pupils and are decision-makers for the use of the financial resources.
 It is therefore essential during the planning phase and production of playground equipment to take into account the practical experience, suggestions, objections and/or specifications by politicians, educational institutions and building authorities within the support network.
-If these factors are not taken into account, the task of creating a playground with appropriate playground equipment will fail - regardless of how beneficial or attractive this may be for the students.
+If these factors are not taken into account, the task of creating a playground with appropriate playground equipment will fail - regardless of how beneficial or attractive this may be for the pupils.
 The requirement profile of the playground equipment to be selected is therefore extended by such factors that indirectly affect the students.